Giving the gift of sight worldwide

 On the Topic of Cataracts

-Cataracts gradually obstruct the vision of all people from age 50 onwards.
+Cataracts gradually obstruct the vision of all people beginning at about the age of 50 onwards.
 If not removed, people slowly become blind.
-In developing nations, economically underprivileged people often go blind through not being able to afford a cataract removal surgery.
-By the time the Give Me Sight Foundation is in a position to help, many have not seen clearly for years, and often times decades, due to cataract obstruction.
-By removing cataracts, a person who was once blind is able to see once again.
-This not only restores a person’s ability to see family, friends and the everyday beauty of natural surroundings, but restores independence, self-reliance, dignity and quality of life.
+In developing nations, economically underprivileged people often go blind since they are unable to afford cataract removal surgery.
+By the time the Give Me Sight Foundation is in a position to help, many have been blind for years, and often times decades, due to cataract obstruction.
+Cataract surgery restores vision to a person who was formerly blind.
+This is life-altering on many levels: It not only gives a person back the ability to see family, friends and the everyday beauty of natural surroundings, but it restores independence, self-reliance, dignity and quality of life.

-Dr. John Haines, an ophthalmologist from Eugene, Oregon, has passionately led cataract removal missions around the world for 25 years.
-In 2012, he and his wife, Joy, established The Give Me Sight Foundation as a mechanism to raise funds and expand the scope of our mission to return the gift of sight to even more people around the world.
+Dr. John Haines, an ophthalmologist from Eugene, Oregon, has passionately led cataract removal missions around the world for over 25 years.
+In 2012, he and his wife, Joy, established The Give Me Sight Foundation to raise funds and expand the scope of our missions to return the gift of sight to even more people around the world.

 Join our cause!

-If you would like to help us in our mission to restore the sight of as many people worldwide as possible, please donate to our cause by simply clicking on the ‘Donate Now’ button below:
+If you would like to support our mission to restore vision to the cataract blind worldwide, please make a donation by simply clicking on the ‘Donate Now’ button below: